 - 5. Configure Log Analysis to use LDAP for authentication. - For instructions, see LDAP configuration in the Log Analysis documentation.
 For z Systems LDAP support, choose the Tivoli Directory Server as the type of LDAP server. - 6.
-Save a backup copy of the following Log Analysis configuration files so that you can update these files. - LA_INSTALL_DIR/utilities/datacollector-client/ javaDatacollector.properties - LA_INSTALL_DIR/remote_install_tool/config/rest-api.properties - LA_INSTALL_DIR/UnityEIFReceiver/config/unity.conf - LA_INSTALL_DIR/solr_install_tool/scripts/register_solr_instance.sh - 7.
-Update the passwords in the four previously listed Log Analysis configuration files. - For more information, see Changing a user password in the Log Analysis documentation. - 8.
+Save a backup copy of the following Log Analysis configuration files so that you can update these files. - LA INSTALL DIR/utilities/datacollector-client/ javaDatacollector.properties - LA INSTALL DIR/remote install tool/config/rest-api.properties - LA_INSTALL_DIR/UnityEIFReceiver/config/unity.conf - LA INSTALL DIR/solr install tool/scripts/register solr instance.sh - 7.
+Update the passwords in the four previously listed Log Analysis configuration files.

+- For more information, see Changing a user password in the Log Analysis documentation. - 8.
 Map your LDAP groups to the Log Analysis security role so that the users can access Log Analysis. - Individual users can also be granted user or administrative privileges.

-- For more information, see LDAP configuration in the Log Analysis documentation. - If you use the delete utility to prune data sources, provide a user ID and password that are known to RACF to this utility.You can encrypt the password if you choose to store it in the Log Analysis server.
+For more information, see LDAP configuration in the Log Analysis - documentation.9.
+If you use the delete utility to prune data sources, provide a user ID and password that are known to RACF to this utility. - You can encrypt the password if you choose to store it in the Log Analysis server.